Constipation is characterized by a difficulty in eliminating stools or the absence of elimination. ...

 When there is a liver-specific problem (such as elevated enzymes, fatty-liver, hepatitis or cirrhosis), milk thistle by A.Vogel is better suited because it is more of tonic than stimulating.
 Milk thistle protects and repairs damaged liver cells.
 It is perfect for long-term conditions.

-Finally, if stress is the main cause of indigestion, Vital Energy will help manage stress by soothing both the nervous and glandular systems.
+Finally, if stress is the main cause of indigestion, Passion Flower will help manage stress by soothing both the nervous and glandular systems.

 What do you think?